How Do I 'Avoid the Void' in Property Rentals?

 You Can Hold the Key to Successful Lettings and Avoid the Void

 Make sure your properties go up in value and not in flames!— Stella Kaye

 Landlord Advice and Discussion

-Make sure any trace of pet smells and their associated odours are completely banished when it is time for a viewing.
+Make sure any trace of pet smells and their associated odours are completely banished when it's time for a viewing.
 Get some plug-in air fresheners to add to the pleasant feel of a well-cared for home.

-Accessories such as floral arrangements and a few classy ornaments dotted in strategic locations round the house can also add to an overall pleasant feel to the property.
-Mirrors too can give the illusion of space and combined with clever lighting they can transform a plain and basic room into something more exciting.
+Accessories such as floral arrangements and a few classy ornaments dotted in strategic locations around the house can also add to an overall pleasant feel to the property.
+Mirrors too, give the illusion of space and combined with clever lighting they lift a plain and basic room into something out of the ordinary.

 And finally, don't forget the exterior and the garden.
-Ensure your rental property has some ‘curb appeal.’
+Ensure your rental property has some ‘Kerb appeal.’
 Outside lighting, a few paving stones or perhaps a tasteful water feature will easily create a delightful patio area.
-Neat, tidy gardens and well-kept boundaries can also show that your house is looked after and will add to its charm without any vast expenditure.
+Neat, tidy gardens and well-kept boundaries show that your house is looked after and add to its charm without any vast expenditure.

-When you have done all this go outside, come back in and imagine you are a prospective renter.
+When you've done all this, go outside, come back in and imagine you're a prospective renter.
 Would you be prepared to live in the house yourself?
-Emphasise the advantages of living there and the best points about the area and mention them during your viewings and don’t forget that even with the help of a lettings agent, the best person to state the plus points about your property is you!
+Emphasise the advantages of living there and the plus points about the area and mention them during your viewings and don’t forget that even with the help of a lettings agent, the best person to state the plus points about your property is you!